Equivariant homotopic distance: Hopf -spaces

-is a based $G$-homotopy equivalence.
-For any closed subgroup $H \leq G$, the fixed point space $X^H$ inherits the structure of a classical Hopf space with multiplication $\mu^H$.
-The fixed-point map
+is a pointed $G$-homotopy equivalence.
+For any closed subgroup $H\leq G$, the fixed point space $X^H$ inherits the structure of a classical Hopf space with multiplication $\mu^H$.
+The induced map on fixed points,

-is then the usual shear map on $X^H$.
-Since the shear map on any classical path-connected Hopf space is a weak homotopy equivalence, it follows that $sh^H$ is a weak equivalence for every closed subgroup $H \leq G$.
-Hence, $sh$ is an equivariant weak equivalence.
-As the product $X \times X$ is a $G$-CW complex, the equivariant Whitehead theorem implies that $sh$ is, actually, a $G$-homotopy equivalence.
+is precisely the classical shear map on $X^H$.
+As the shear map of any path-connected Hopf space is a weak homotopy equivalence, it follows that $sh^H$ is a weak equivalence for every closed subgroup $H\leq G$.
+Therefore $sh$ is an equivariant weak equivalence.
+Since $X\times X$ is a $G$-CW complex, the equivariant Whitehead theorem implies that $sh$ is in fact a $G$-homotopy equivalence.
+Moreover, by \cite[Proposition 8.12]{MR889050} and \cite[Proposition 2.7]{G-symmetrized}, the $G$-space $X\times X$ is a $G$-ENR, hence a well-based $G$-space.
+We conclude that $sh$ is a pointed $G$-homotopy equivalence. \end{proof}